ArkThis/AHA_ObjectWorld/raw/plans/AHA-P9-Collision_Friendly_Identifiers-Intro.md

 > The "title" or other metadata describing this Object go in separate, regular filesystem fields.

 So if you feel like abusing the `LABEL` component like we used to long-label filenames, please do not.
-The fact there's a timestamp+label in your ID makes it already pretty fine.
+The fact there's a timestamp+label in your ID makes it already pretty fine as it is.
+No need to overload it to "find your stuff" - or "make sure it's unique".

+It's okay.

 And anything else you'd like to add:
 Put the meta with the data: In the filesystem.